Clidinium bromide: Acute enterocolitis

 Used in fixed combination with chlordiazepoxide in the treatment of acute enterocolitis.
 However, antimuscarinics should be used with extreme caution in patients with diarrhea or ulcerative colitis.

 Mechanism of action

 Clidinium inhibits muscarinic acetylcholine receptors on smooth muscles, secretory glands, and in the central nervous system to relax smooth muscle and decrease biliary tract secretions.
+It is said to be a selective muscarinic acetylcholine M3 receptor antagonist.